 After a little way we diverted from the road and climbed a steep grassy bank on our right which brought us to the top of a knoll and a viewpoint where we could survey the terrain spread out around and below us on both sides.
 There was forest on one side and scattered trees and grassland on the other.
 We stood in the early morning sun and waited.
 It was now very much on the line whether we would see the parrots or not.
 This was our only chance and that was certainly less than even although this site, recently discovered, was our best opportunity by far.

 Looking back across the road from our temporary viewpoint.

 The parrots came in from the right

 I think I was the first to pick up two parrots flying towards us but they were too distant to be sure of what they were.
 I alerted the others as they approached closer and closer and I said a silent prayer 'Please do not deviate, please keep coming our way, please be Fuertes's Parrots'.
 The parrots kept on coming and dropped down from the sky into the valley with the forest trees behind them.
-This made it so much easier to discern plumage details and sure enough they were the much coveted Fuertes's Parrot.
-They swept past us and gave a grandstand flypast view, you could even see the indigo patches on their green wings, before they settled in a distant tree.
+This made it so much easier to discern plumage details and sure enough they were the much coveted Fuerte's Parrot.
+They swept past and gave us a grandstand flypast view, you could even see the indigo patches on their green wings, before they settled in a distant tree.
 What a result and the pressure was now off.
 Some minutes later the restless parrots returned treating us to another flypast and perched in another distant tree but were virtually invisible.

 Eventually the other birders, who had not had any luck in seeing any parrots higher up joined us.
 They waited with us and were fortunate to get distant views of the Fuerte's Parrots as they once again flew and this time headed far away over a ridge.